vieux/dcpu-vv/README.md

 One of the particularity of dcpu-vv is the capacity to emulate multiple dcpu16 at the same time, using *ncurses* to render the screens

+For new it is able to run programs like this: http://0x10co.de/2j83h

 SCREENSHOTS
 ===========